shmcfarl/calisti_workshop/02-visualise.md

 ## Topolgy

-The TOPOLOGY page of the Service Mesh Manager web interface displays the topology of services and workloads inside the mesh, and annotates it with real-time information about latency, throughput, or HTTP request failures.
+The TOPOLOGY page of the Calisti web interface displays the topology of services and workloads inside the mesh, and annotates it with real-time information about latency, throughput, or HTTP request failures.
 You can also display historical data by adjusting the timeline.

 The topology view is almost entirely based on metrics: metrics received from Prometheus and enhanced with information from Kubernetes.